MunyratanakBrorn/Smart-Electrical-Energy-Management-System/README.md

 ## 🌐 About the Project

 The **Smart Electrical Energy Management System (SEEMS)** is a scalable, IoT-based solution that monitors, controls, and optimizes electrical energy consumption in real time.
-Built on a **distributed architecture** — STM32 controller nodes paired with an ESP32 gateway — the system is suitable for **residential, commercial, and industrial** deployments.
+Built on a **distributed architecture** — STM32 controller nodes paired with an ESP32 gateway and a **ThingsBoard cloud platform** — the system is suitable for **residential, commercial, and industrial** deployments.

 Developed as a **Final Year Thesis** for the **Bachelor of Technology in Electronics Engineering** at **Preah Kossomak Polytechnic Institute** (Class of 2024).